Know the one thing that makes Innocent Drink’s Twitter marketing such a winner? It’s their humorous marketing approach.

 - You’ve decided to leave and someone else is taking over.

 Remember: your entire voice doesn’t need to be funny.
 You could be informal or friendly formal or just a bit snarky.
-Whatever the case may be, note down examples of how it’s best for your brand to be humorous on Twitter.
+Whatever the case may be, note down examples of how it’s your brand should berous on Twitter.

 Refer to your brand voice guidelines as you retweet and reply to comments.
 This will help you develop an authentic brand voice that impresses your customers.